Lab-Topology-Builder/LTB-K8s-Backend/docs/architecture/k8s-ltb-architecture.md

 A feature to schedule the deployment and deletion of a lab instance to a specific time is not implemented, but could be implemented by adding an additional fields (creationTimestamp, deletionTimestamp) to the lab instance custom resource.
 The lab instance controller then is able to check these fields and deploy or delete the lab instance at the specified time.
-There multiple ways to implement this, either by regularly checking the lab instance custom resources, or by requeuing the lab instance creation/deletion event to the specified time.
+There are multiple ways to implement this, either by regularly checking the lab instance custom resources, or by requeuing the lab instance creation/deletion event to the specified time.

 If there are any issues with the requeuing of these events over such a long period of time, writing a Kubernetes [informer](https://pkg.go.dev/k8s.io/client-go/informers) could be a solution.